hackclub/hackclub/workshops/digit_recognition/README.md

 # Image Classification on MNIST using a Neural Network

 Have you seen all the hype around machine learning and wondered what it's about and how to get started?
 Well, you're in the write place.
 In this workshop, we will be training a simple machine learning model to classify handwritten digits.
 You can think of this as the Hello World program of machine learning.
+An understanding of Python or any other programming language will help greatly with following this tutorial, but as long as you're willing to learn along the way, you're in the right place!

 An overview of this tutorial:
 ![overview of different stages/phases of tutorial](https://cloud-h61jcon63.vercel.app/0image.png)